How International Bank Wires Work: Rates, Fees, and Transfer Times

 Our recommended option is to use a company that specializes in international currency exchange.
 These businesses are focussed on helping you send money overseas quickly, safely, and cheaply.

-The recipient information you’ll need to make an international wire transfer
+The recipient information you’ll need to make a wire transfer

 You’ll need to provide information about the final recipient of your funds.
 Details you’ll need to provide typically include: